bertimoges/First-Notebooks-from-IBM-Data-Science/README.md

-These  are my notebooks from my exercises from IBM data Science course.
+These notebooks are from my first labs in the IBM data Science Professional Cert Course.